hassanzohdy/mongez-react-form/README.md

 A Powerful React form handler to handle react forms regardless your desired UI.

-Mongez React Form is an agnostic UI framework, which means it provides you with utilities to handle form and form components and the UI is on your own.
+Mongez React Form is an agnostic UI framework Form Handler, which means it provides you with utilities to handle form and form controls and the UI is on your own.

-> There will be separate packages to handle popular UI frameworks such as Material UI and Semantic, but this will another topic in another day.
-> This documentation will be in a Typescript syntax for better illustration.
+> This documentation will be in Typescript for better illustration.

 ## Table Of Contents